-In addition, we used the following data sources in our models.
-We used the World Bank database [52,53] for data on population (SP.POP.TOTL)[39], [49,50]GDP (per capita, PPP, current international $ - NY.GDP.PCAP.PP.CD) , Fixed broadband subscriptions (IT.NET.BBND), Literacy rate (adult total , % of people ages 15 and above - SE.ADT.LITR.ZS), Research and development expenditure (% of GDP - GB.XPD.RSDV.GD.ZS), and School enrollment, tertiary (% gross - SE.TER.ENRR), and income groups.
-We used the OECD’s Education at a Glance database [54] for data on government expenditure on tertiary education per student in constant 2014 PPP US, Scimago Journal & Country Rank dataset [55] was used to get country level H indices.
+In line with the literature reviewed above, we compiled two sets of independent variables (one global and one European), to model the social, macro-economic environment which may impact pirate library usage.
+To normalize the download volumes, we used the World Bank database [52,53] for data on population (SP.POP.TOTL).
+Institutional barriers to access, and low individual purchasing power has both been shown to fuel piracy [49,50], so we use GDP (per capita, PPP, current international $ - NY.GDP.PCAP.PP.CD) to capture both effects, assuming that lower GDP corresponds to lower institutional access budgets.
+We use fixed broadband subscriptions (IT.NET.BBND) to control for the fact that – apart from local copies distributed via hard drives – the LibGen collection is accessible online.
+Since it is a specialized collection of scholarly works, we use a number of candidate variables to capture the size of potential demand in research and higher education for this type of supply: Literacy rate (adult total , % of people ages 15 and above - SE.ADT.LITR.ZS), Research and development expenditure (% of GDP - GB.XPD.RSDV.GD.ZS), and School enrollment, tertiary (% gross - SE.TER.ENRR).
+To better differentiate between the effects of privately and publicly funded higher education, where the higher per-student costs in privately funded systems may push larger student populations to piracy, we used the OECD’s Education at a Glance database [54] for data on government expenditure on tertiary education per student in constant 2014 PPP US.
+To measure the intensity of scholarly research activity Scimago Journal & Country Rank dataset [55] was used to get country level H indices.